uwrobotics/MarsRoverHardware/README.md

 # MarsRover2020-PCB
-Contains schematics and PCB designs
+Contains schematics and PCB designs made in [Altium Designer](https://www.altium.com/).

+Further descriptions and instructions for using each individual board are available in the README in the relevant board's directory.

+## System Architecture

-Conflict Resolution
+##Conflict Resolution
 If you're updating a library or any binary file, and git tells you there is a conflict, please follow the following steps to resolve it:
 1. Copy your local version somewhere else (ex. desktop).
 2. Undo your changes.